 RideAbility is a Therapeutic Riding Program, Equine Facilitated Activity Program.
-Our mission is to offer a wide range of horse-related programs to children, adults, and families with special needs to promote the physical, psychological, emotional, social, and spiritual well-being.
+Our mission is to offer a wide range of horse-related programs to children, adults, and families with special needs to promote the physical, psychological, emotional and social,well-being.

 1-Provide our services to as many children and adults in our community with special needs as possible, providing them the opportunity to develop to their greatest potential